MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/developer-program-overview.md

    The "Apply to ID@Xbox now" form appears.

-3. Fill-in the form and submit it.
+3. Fill-in the form and then click the **Submit Application** button.

-   This will result in a Microsoft Partner Center account being generated for you.
+   Microsoft emails you additional forms and helps you create a Microsoft Partner Center account.

+Then you can set up a game app at Partner Center; see [Getting Started](get-started/index.md).

 ## Xbox Live Creators Program